zapier/visual-builder/docs/_docs/auth.md

 ### [Basic Auth](https://platform.zapier.com/docs/basic)
 _As documented by [RFC 7616](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication)_

 Basic authentication lets users connect their accounts to Zapier with a username and password.
-Zapier then passes the provided credentials with each API call to authenticate the user.
-For Basic Auth, username and password are requested automatically, but you can also add additional fields if needed.
+Zapier passes the provided credentials with each API call to authenticate the user.
+For Basic Auth, username and password are requested automatically.

-The only other requirement is to add a test API call to confirm the credentials are valid.
+The only other requirement is to add a test API call to confirm the credentials are valid, but you can add additional input fields if needed.

 Only use Basic Auth if it's the only way to authenticate your API calls, as it requires Zapier to store users' credentials.